subuser-security/subuser/README.rst

 Install from git: Development version
 -------------------------------------

-1. Add yourself to the `docker group <http://docs.docker.io/en/v0.7.3/use/basics/>`_.
+1. Add yourself to the `sudo` group (this is not necesary if you are already a member of the docker group).

-.. note:: Being a member of the ``docker`` group is equivalent to having root access.

 2. Download the subuser repository